England squad for EURO 2020 announced - Full list

 With plenty of England players involved in the Europa League and Champions League finals in the next few days, Southgate was forced to change his plans as he will name a final 26-man squad for the European Championships on June 1.

-England play friendlies against Romania and Austria next week, as players involved in the European finals are unlikely to feature heavily.
+England play friendlies against Romania and Austria next week, as players involved in the European finals are unlikely to feature heavily and others will be given a chance to impress.

-The big omissions are Danny Ings, James Maddison Patrick Bamford and Eric Dier.
+The big omissions from this expanded squad are Danny Ings, James Maddison, Patrick Bamford and Eric Dier.

 Southgate explained why he needed to name a provisional squad before his final squad.